PyGithub/PyGithub/doc/examples/Webhook.rst

 Creating and Listening to Webhooks with PyGithub and Pyramid
 ------------------------------------------------------------

-To receive a continuous stream of events, one can set up a wsgiref app using Pyramid to handle incoming POST requests.
+To receive a continuous stream of events from GitHub, you can set up a WSGI app using Pyramid to handle incoming POST requests.
+This allows you to automate responses to GitHub events, such as push or pull request updates.

+### Overview

-The below code sets up a listener which creates and utilizes a webhook.
-Using 'pull_request' and 'push' for the EVENT attributes, any time a PR is opened, closed, merged, or synced, or a commit is pushed, Github sends a POST containing a payload with information about the PR/push and its state.
+The example below demonstrates how to create a webhook listener using Pyramid and PyGithub.
+This webhook will listen for `pull_request` and `push` events, triggering specific actions when a PR is opened, closed, merged, or synced, or when a commit is pushed.

-The below example was drawn largely from `Github's Examples <https://github.com/github/platform-samples/blob/master/api/python/building-a-ci-server/server.py>`__ on working with Webhooks.
-A list of all applicable event types for Webhooks can be found in `Github's documentation <https://developer.github.com/v3/issues/events/>`__
+For reference, this example is adapted from `GitHub's platform samples <https://github.com/github/platform-samples/blob/master/api/python/building-a-ci-server/server.py>`__.
+A comprehensive list of event types that GitHub webhooks support is available in the `GitHub Webhooks documentation <https://developer.github.com/v3/issues/events/>`__.

+### Setting Up the Webhook Listener

 .. code-block:: python